Manhattan

 Hours: Thu-Tue 10:00 AM - 5:00 PM

 Cooper Hewitt, Smithsonian Design Museum - Housed in the historic Andrew Carnegie Mansion, this museum offers daily pay-what-you-wish hours to explore its innovative design collections.
+NYPL Culture Pass also has free or cheap offers.

 Address: 2 East 91st St, New York, NY 10128